China to try Canadian on drugs charges: state media

 There was no immediate response from the Canadian government.

-Foreign Ministry spokeswoman Hua Chunying said she did not have a grasp on the situation, but added that China had repeatedly made its “solemn” stance clear to Canada.
+Foreign Ministry spokeswoman Hua Chunying said she did not have a grasp on the situation, but added that China had repeatedly made clear to Ottawa its “solemn” stance regarding its relations with Canada.

 Drugs offences are routinely punished severely in China.